Attractive stainless steel. Generous capacity and self-basting lid.

 We do the research, ask the experts, and poll real customers, so we can pass on the important info to you.

-If you’re ready to purchase a roaster oven, take a look at the matrix above for our top five recommendations.
+If you’re ready to purchase a roaster oven, take a look at the product list above for our top five recommendations.

 But if you want to know more before you click buy, just keep reading.